awltux/EPUB_Frances.Hodgeson.Burnett_The.Secret.Garden/TheSecretGarden.english_B1_abridged/english_B1_abridged_01.020.md

 "Mary," Colin asked, "what do you say in India when you want people to leave?"

-"You say, 'You have my permission to go,'" Mary replied.
+"You say, 'You have my permission to go'."
+Mary replied.

 Colin waved his hand.
 "You have my permission to go, Roach.
 But remember, this is very important."